first-try-software/navigable/README.md

     root.rb         # Root command class
 ```

 To add functionality to your application, just add commands.
 Say you wanted to see all the entries in a blog.
-Just create `/app_name/commands/posts/index.rb` and add this code:
+Just add this code to `/app_name/commands/posts/index.rb`:

 ```ruby
 module Posts